In this post, you will find how to make your external hard disk compatible with Mac and PC both.

 Thankfully these External Drives are not cheaper, you can get 1TB Portable HD under $70.
 1TB is quite enough.

 And portable makes sure you have them pretty much all the time.
-But what if it doesn’t show up on your Mac? or maybe on Windows PC as well?
+But what if the drive doesn’t show up on Mac? or maybe on Windows PC as well?

 I found out that the file system used for formatting the portable HD was NTFS, which is used by Windows.